DennisLoska/refaith/src/client/content/poems/run.md

 Put my focus on my elevated pace <br>
 And my heart rate, mate - it's a champions race

-Run run run - breathin' and out <br>
+Run run run - breathin' in and out <br>
 Under the sun, life's rushing through the body now

 Beware be prepared, momentary chase <br>